Protecting Against SQL injection attacks

 Finding vulnerabilities

-So what if you already have written your application, and do not know if it is vulnerable to SQL injection?
+So what if you already have written your application, and do not know if it's vulnerable to SQL injection?
 Obviously, you could examine the source code and find any instances of concatenating user input with SQL, but that could be very tedious and time consuming.
 You could also use the techniques described in the examples above to test your user input fields, but that could also be time consuming.

 Although not foolproof (because it relies on what code in your application you can be sure is run), you can enable logging of database queries and examine the logs to see which queries are using parameterised statements with user input and which are not.
 How you enable query logging depends on the database driver you are using.

-ODBC Logging
+ODBC logging

-For example, you have a black box ODBC application that generates SQL from user input and passes it to a backend database.
-As you do not have access to the application’s source code, you need to enable query logging to see what SQL the application is sending to the database.
+For example, you have an ODBC application that generates SQL from user input and passes it to a backend database.
+As you do not have access to the application's source code, you need to enable query logging to find out what SQL the application is sending to the database.
 To do this, you can install the ODBC-ODBC Bridge (which you can download from this site) on the machine where the application is running.
 Then create an ODBC-ODBC Bridge data source that points to an ODBC driver data source for the target database.
-If your application is running on a non-Windows platform, to enable query logging, create a file named odbc.ini in your current working directory.
-Add these lines:
+If your application is running on a non-Windows platform, to enable query logging, create a file named odbc.ini

-Logging = 0x100
+{Settings} Logging = 0x100

 0x100

-Test your application.
-On UNIX, the SQL that your application generates is logged to /tmp/esoobclient.log_<PID>.
-On Windows, the SQL is logged to <LogDir>/esoobclient.log, where <LogDir> is the directory specified by the ODBC-ODBC Bridge configuration option LogDir.
-For more information about ODBC-ODBC Bridge trace logs, see Is there any tracing in OOB I can use for debugging my application?
+.
+On Windows, the SQL is logged to LogDir/esoobclient.log, where LogDir is the directory specified by the ODBC-ODBC Bridge configuration option LogDir.
+For more information about ODBC-ODBC Bridge trace logs, refer to Is there any ODBC-ODBC Bridge tracing I can use for debugging my application?

-When you run your application, SQL Server ODBC driver driver output will be logged to /tmp/sqlserver_driver.log.
+.
 Although the log output includes the SQL sent to the database, the log file also contains output generated from other driver actions (unlike the ODBC-ODBC Bridge example).

 Log = /tmp/oracle_driver.log

-Database Logging
+Database logging

-Perl DBI Logging with DBIx::Log4perl
+Perl DBI logging with DBIx::Log4perl

 Database permissions